English | 日本語

 The Patch Pile

-Other miscellaneous programs
+Other miscellaneous programs / library routines

-• tclock2, a simple transparent analog clock for Xwindows environments
+• tclock2, a simple transparent analog clock for Xwindows environments.

-• tinflate, a memory-efficient decompression library for the "deflate" (gzip) algorithm
+• tinflate, a memory-efficient decompression library for the "deflate" (gzip) compression algorithm (current version: 1.7, released on 2017/6/4).

 Console RPG information